Breaking down the Da’Sean Butler situation

 He could reject the tender and wait out the season.

 Under this scenario, Butler would continue to rehabilitate his knee injury unaffiliated with the Heat.
-As long as he has not signed a player contract (with the Heat, in the D-League, with a European club, or anywhere else) by next year’s draft, the Heat would lose its draft rights to Butler, and he would become eligible for the 2011 NBA Draft.
+As long as he has not signed a professional basketball contract anywhere in the world by next year’s draft, the Heat would lose its draft rights, and Butler would become eligible for the 2011 NBA Draft.

-This would be a nice alternative if Butler truly believed he could be a first round draft pick next year, after a successful rehabilitation.
-The first round selection would make him the guaranteed millions some feel he lost this year as the result of his injury.
-But it’s a risk.
+This might be a conceivable alternative if Butler truly believes he could be a first round draft pick next year, after a successful rehabilitation.
+The first round selection would make him the guaranteed millionaire some feel he lost this year as the result of his injury.
+But it’d be a huge risk.
 Butler was already fringe level first round pick before the injury.
-Now with the injury and one full year later, a year spent entirely away from the game, it is highly questionable whether a team would risk a first round selection.
-If he were to drop to the second round, he would once again be forced through this very same process, this time with his new team after having sacrificed a full year.
+Now with the injury and one full year later, a year spent entirely away from the game, it is highly questionable whether a team would risk a first round selection on him.
+If he were to drop to the second round, he would once again be forced through this very same process he’s in now, this time with his new team after having sacrificed a full year.
 If he were to go undrafted, he would become an unrestricted free agent.
 But that would also mean that no team wanted him.

-Given the risks, this approach seems rather unlikely.
+Given the risks, this approach is decidedly unlikely.

 He could reject the tender and play somewhere else.

 Under this scenario, Butler would rehabilitate his knee injury unaffiliated with the Heat, and then try to find work outside of the NBA – whether it be in the D-League, with a European club, or elsewhere.
 This is a path taken by many second round draft picks who have little chance of making the opening day rosters of the teams which selected them in the draft, including Patrick Beverley and Robert Dozier last year.
-So they choose to play elsewhere to gain experience and earn a living.
-These players know that if they instead accept their tenders, by the time they are ultimately released (after training camp, sometime in late October) most rosters spots on teams around the world will have already been filled.
-So they instead reject their tender, which gives them several months (from July to October) with which to find alternate work.
-The following season, they once again become the exclusive negotiating property of the NBA team which selected them in the draft.
+Since the tender wouldn’t be guaranteed anyway, they instead choose to play elsewhere, typically overseas, both to gain experience and to earn a living.
+These players know that if they instead accept their tenders, they will ultimately be released, and left without an organization that believes in them and is grooming them.
+They also know that by the time they are released (perhaps after training camp, sometime in late October) most roster spots on teams around the world will have already been filled.
+They will have lost the opportunity to secure a roster spot elsewhere, without having earned a dime in the interim.
+Many simply cannot afford this option.
+By forgoing the tender, they give themselves these several months to find alternate work.
+By rule, once a draft pick signs a contract to play professional basketball somewhere other than in the NBA, the team retains the player’s draft rights for one year after the player’s obligation to the non-NBA team ends.

 He could accept the tender.

-Under this scenario, he’d be under contract.
-It would likely be an unguaranteed one-year minimum salary contract.
+Under this scenario, he’d be under contract to the Heat.
+It would likely be a fully unguaranteed one-year minimum salary contract.
 He would be no different than Shavlik Randolph, Kenny Hasbrouck, and perhaps Patrick Beverley – competing for one of the Heat’s final roster spots.
 Other players could show their value on the court.
 The most he could do is show a commitment to his rehab.
 The math is simple.
 There’d be 18 players competing for 15 spots.
 Randolph is likely gone.
 Hasbrouck is likely gone.
 That leaves him and Beverley likely competing for one spot.
 But the Heat have shown a type of commitment to him that they haven’t yet shown to Beverley.
 He’d have the inside track.

 He would also know that the worst case scenario is to be waived sometime in late October, at which point he’d be an unrestricted free agent and, once healthy, able to compete for a spot with all thirty teams.
 Comparatively speaking, that’s still a pretty good outcome.